TeleginSergey/Competitions_web-app_django/README.md

 ## Dependency installation
-Intsall different python's frameworks and libraries on your computer (will be better if you will use venv)
+Install different python's frameworks and libraries on your computer (will be better if you will use venv)
 ```
 pip install -r requirements.txt
 ```